marcusnerdicus/REDAGraphDocs/Web/dashboard/dashboard_navigation.md

 ![reda_web_dashboard_xport.PNG](../../images/reda_web_dashboard_xport.PNG)

-Selected reports can be expanded to full screen mode by clicking on the four arrows icon in the right corner of the report.
+Selected reports can be expanded to a full screen viewing mode by clicking the four arrows icon in the right corner of the report.
+The small four arrows icon appears when the report is the selected and active report.